-- Available information suggests that most children who have the COVID-19 infection have a mild illness.10 It appears that the greatest burden of this pandemic will fall on adults, particularly older adults and those with underlying illness.
+- Available information suggests that most children who have the COVID-19 infection have a mild illness.10 The greatest direct consequence of this pandemic will fall on adults, particularly older adults and those with underlying illness.

-- However, there may be some children who become seriously unwell with this infection, and it appears that a small proportion of affected children may die.
-It is unclear whether there are particular risk factors for serious illness in children, though children with severe chronic underlying illness or disability are likely to be most vulnerable.
+- However, some children may become seriously unwell with this infection, and a small proportion of affected children may die.
+Children with severe chronic underlying illness or disability are likely to be most vulnerable.

-- Children are also likely to be affected indirectly by this pandemic.
-That will be because of the substantial impact of the pandemic on the health care system affecting the availability of medical care.
+- Children are highly likely to be affected indirectly by this pandemic.
+That is because of the substantial impact of the pandemic on the health care system affecting the availability of medical care.

-- Children will also be negatively affected by the considerable changes to their daily lives brought about by the pandemic, including effects on education, negative effects on children in vulnerable home environments, and widespread anxiety triggered by social disruption and fear of illness or death in family members.
+- Children have also been negatively affected by the considerable changes to their daily lives brought about by the pandemic, including effects on education, negative effects on children in vulnerable home environments, and widespread anxiety triggered by social disruption and fear of illness or death in family members.

 BMA guidance indicates that in the setting of the pandemic it may be ethical and lawful to prioritise some patients over others.
 Does this also apply to children?

-- The extraordinary surge in the numbers of critically ill patients will place considerable strain on the health care system.
-If the numbers of patients needing medical treatment, exceed the resources available that will require clinicians to make difficult decisions about which patients to treat.
+- The surge in the numbers of critically ill patients has placed considerable strain on the health care system.
+While to date, there has been sufficient capacity to treat all patients, if over winter the numbers of patients needing medical treatment exceed the resources available that could require clinicians to make difficult decisions about which patients to treat.

 - Available guidance11 indicates that the need for prioritisation will potentially apply to all patients requiring scarce treatment.
 That should include both patients with illness relating to COVID-19 and patients with other illnesses.
 It will include both adults and children.
-It is likely that during the pandemic paediatric critical care beds will be relocated centrally and possibly total numbers reduced creating serious pressures on access.
-While clinicians should always seek to act in children’s best interests, if paediatric critical care beds are critically limited, clinicians will inevitably need to prioritise treatment.
+While clinicians should always seek to act in children’s best interests, if paediatric critical care beds are critically limited, clinicians could need to prioritise treatment.

 Are the ethical principles relating to prioritisation any different for children?

 - The same ethical principles would apply to children.
-It is worth noting that in many cases these criteria would yield a higher priority for paediatric patients requiring critical care (for example because of high survival rate and short duration of stay).
-However, some individual paediatric patients with predicted high mortality and/or long duration of stay in intensive care may have a lower priority for treatment.
+However, it is worth noting that in many cases these criteria would yield a higher priority for paediatric patients requiring critical care (for example because of high survival rate and short duration of stay).
+Some individual paediatric patients with predicted high mortality and/or long duration of stay in intensive care could have a lower priority for treatment.

 Is it appropriate for adults to be treated in paediatric intensive care during the pandemic?

 - Where there is available spare capacity in paediatric intensive care units it would be ethical and appropriate to consider using that resource for critically ill adults.
-Additionally, PIC beds may be centralised which itself may reduce access for some patients
+This is unlikely to be feasible over the winter period, when there is usually a high demand for paediatric critical care beds.
+Additionally, PIC beds may be centralised which itself may reduce access for some patients.

 Is it ethical for children’s medical care or wellbeing to be compromised during a pandemic?